soda-labo/soda-labo.github.io/_pages/openings.md

 **Note: We are currently looking for Ph.D. students in Computer Science or Information Systems.**

-You will have a chance to study interesting problems in computational social science and social computing.
+In Soda Lab, you will have a chance to study interesting problems in computational social science and social computing.

 <!-- ### Current open positions